-Initially destined for an SXSW premiere in 2020, Drunk Bus is about to make a quiet debut on streaming services due to the COVID pandemic.
-Unfortunately, like so many films from 2020, it risks being forgotten as it drops online, and trust me, this is one indie comedy that deserves far more attention.
+Initially destined for an SXSW premiere in 2020, Drunk Bus is about to make its quiet debut on streaming services.
+As a result, it, unfortunately, like so many films from 2020, risks being forgotten as it drops online.
 With a title like Drunk Bus, you may expect another bog-standard post-college comedy rooted in classic coming-of-age themes.
-But, after just ten minutes, Drunk Bus offers us something delightfully different in construct.
+But after just ten minutes, Drunk Bus offers us something delightfully different in its construction.

-Michael (Charlie Tahan) is a young ex-university student bus driver who drives the campus circuit every night, picking up drunk students, waifs and strays and those simply needing a warm space as the snow falls on campus.
-Michael is caught in the limbo between college life and his future ambitions.
-But this is only further complicated by the end of a long-term relationship with the ultra-religious Amy, just days after graduation.
-Here Michael’s life is trapped in a time loop, where every day offers the same routine.
+Michael (Charlie Tahan) is a young ex-uni student bus driver who navigates the campus circuit every night, picking up drunk students, waifs and strays, and those simply needing a warm space as the snow falls on campus.
+Michael is caught in the limbo between college life and his future ambitions, and this is only further complicated by the end of a long-term relationship with the ultra-religious Amy, just days after graduation.
+It’s fair to say that Michael’s life is trapped in a time loop, where every day offers the same routine, the same questions and the same internal doubts.

 READ MORE: I USED TO GO HERE

-Following a rough night driving, Michael’s boss hires some security for the night bus.
-Pineapple (Pineapple Tangaroa) is an intimidating, lively enigma of a man whose face and body are covered in Maori tattoos and piercings.
-Initially fearing the giant in his presence, Micheal insists he doesn’t need protection.
-Still, Pineapple quickly proves his worth as Michael’s unruly passengers fall silent in his presence, and it’s not long before Michael and Pineapple strike up a unique friendship of rebirth, hope, excitement and opportunity.
+Following a rough night at the wheel of his travelling sick bucket and short-stay hotel, Michael’s boss hires some security for the night bus: Pineapple (Pineapple Tangaroa), an intimidating, lively enigma of a man whose face and body are covered in Maori tattoos and piercings.
+Initially fearing the giant’s presence, Michael insists he doesn’t need protection, but Pineapple quickly proves his worth as Michael’s unruly passengers fall silent in his presence.
+And it’s not long before Michael and Pineapple strike up a unique friendship of rebirth, hope, excitement and opportunity.

 READ MORE: FUNNY PAGES

 Written by Chris Molinaro and directed by John Carlucci and Brandon LaGanke, Drunk Bus never succumbs to the lazy college comedy tropes of many of its contemporaries.
-Here the journey we take is rich in humour, discussion and complexity.
-Throughout the film’s runtime, Molinaro’s polished and sharp screenplay explores Michael’s journey through joy, trepidation, fear, and change while simultaneously exploring issues of culture, identity, and perception through Pineapple.
-The result is a delightful mix of themes, ideas and discussions that never allow the audience to guess the final trajectory of the story.
+The journey we take is rich in humour, discussion, and complexity, as Molinaro’s polished, sharp screenplay explores Michael’s journey of joy, trepidation, fear, and change, while simultaneously exploring issues of culture, identity, and perception.
+The result is a delightful mix of themes, ideas, and discussions that never allows the audience to guess the story’s final trajectory.

 Of course, even the best screenplay, direction and cinematography hang on the performances at the heart of any film.
-Thankfully, Charlie Tahan and Pineapple Tangaroa are genuinely outstanding as two young men thrown together by fate.
-Here the final message of Drunk Bus is full of hope, belonging, and acceptance as the endless night becomes day, and the winter in Michael’s heart turns to spring.
+Thankfully, Charlie Tahan and Pineapple Tangaroa are genuinely outstanding as two young men thrown together by fate, both on different sides of the road.
+And with a final message full of hope as the endless night becomes day, and the winter in Michael’s heart turns to spring, Drunk Bus seals its place as one of this year’s most engaging college comedies.